INFORMSJoC/2022.0328/src/README.md

 ## fairness_test.jl

 This script uses macro @benchmark to compare runtimes between serial methods (sort and scan, Michelot's method, Condat's method) vs. their corresponding parallel methods with only 1 core separately.
-We wan to use this experiment to show that we build code for both serial and parallel methods fairly.
+We want to use this experiment to show that we build code for both serial and parallel methods fairly.

 Use the following command in your console, then you can get the test result.